 The villain should not be evil just for the sake of being evil.
 Give a backstory, why they are that way.
 Overall, the more detailed the backstory, the better your villain will turn out.

 It could also be the way your villain dresses or speaks.
 This will add a sense of realism and identity to your villain -- making him or her more enjoyable to read about.

 Your villain does not need to be all evil.
 He or she does not need to be a raving lunatic or criminal mastermind.
-You could give your villain redeeming qualities that make them likeable.
+You could give your villain redeeming qualities that make them likable.

-This could be an ideology, a sympathy towards the poor, or a loyalty to his subordinates.
-By making your villain more likeable, you will be able to make him or her more complicated.
+This could be an ideology, sympathy towards the poor, or loyalty to his subordinates.
+By making your villain more likable, you will be able to make him or her more complicated.
 This could even make your readers, question who the real villain of the story is.

 Yet another way you can make your villain more interesting, is to create a link between your protagonist and villain.
 This will give your story a sense of history and intrigue.
 It will have your readers wonder what the link is.